Isoquant

-An isoquant (derived from quantity and the Greek word isos, ίσος, meaning "equal"), in microeconomics, is a contour line drawn through the set of points at which the same quantity of output is produced while changing the quantities of two or more inputs.
+An isoquant (derived from quantity and the Greek word isos, ίσος, meaning "equal"), also known as iso-product curve or equal product curve in microeconomics, is a contour line drawn through the set of points at which the same quantity of output is produced while changing the quantities of two or more inputs.
 The x and y axis on an isoquant represent two relevant inputs, which are usually a factor of production such as labour, capital, land, or organisation.
-An isoquant may also be known as an "iso-product curve", or an "equal product curve".
+Isoquants are level sets of the production function.

 Vs. indifference curves

 While an indifference curve mapping helps to solve the utility-maximizing problem of consumers, the isoquant mapping deals with the cost-minimization and profit and output maximisation problem of producers.
 Indifference curves further differ to isoquants, in that they cannot offer a precise measurement of utility, only how it is relevant to a baseline.
 Whereas, from an isoquant, the product can be measured accurately in physical units, and it is known by exactly how much isoquant 1 exceeds isoquant 2.